-The evaluation was conducted by using the evaluation methods prescribed in the CEM in accordance with the assurance components in the CC Part 3.
+Evaluation was conducted by using the evaluation methods prescribed in the CEM in accordance with the assurance requirements in the CC Part 3.

-Details for evaluation activities have been reported in the Evaluation Technical Report.
+Details for evaluation activities were reported in the Evaluation Technical Report.

-The Evaluation Technical Report explains the summary of the PP [12] as well as the evaluation details and the verdict for each work unit in the CEM.
+The Evaluation Technical Report explains the summary of the TOE as well as the content of the evaluation and the verdict of each work unit in the CEM.